fenago/puppet-course/quickstart/md/Lab_8.md

 include a profile from multiple other profiles without any conflicts.

-Using profile classes in this way both makes your role classes neater, tidier, and easier to maintain, but it also allows you to []{#id403 .indexterm}reuse the profiles for different roles.
+Using profile classes in this way both makes your role classes neater, tidier, and easier to maintain, but it also allows you to reuse the profiles for different roles.
 The `app_server` role includes these profiles, and other roles can include them as well.
 This way, our code is organized to reduce duplication and encourage re-use.
 The second rule of thumb is, **roles